Optimization-AI/SogCLR/README.md

 **CIFAR**

-By default, we use batch size of 32 and train 400 epochs.
-You can increase the number of workers to accelerate the training speed.
+We use batch size of 64 and train 400 epochs for pretraining.
+You can also increase the number of workers to accelerate the training speed.

 ```bash
 python train.py \